Informed Sampling for Diversity in Concept-to-Text NLG: Imitation Learning

-LOLS generates the \textsc{nlg} sentence using only the $\pi$ policy, again initialised via Exact Imitation.
+LOLS generates the sentence using only the $\pi$ policy, again initialised via Exact Imitation.
 Additionally, at each decoding step the training signal is provided by either $\pi^{ref}$ or $\pi$ according to a probability $p$.
 This probability is initially set to $p=1.0$, i.e. to always obtain the training signal via $\pi^{ref}$, but it exponentially decays after every iteration with a rate of $p = (1-\beta)^i$, where $\beta$ is the learning rate.
 Further details on how $\pi$ can provide a training signal can be found in section~\ref{expert}.

-\textsc{DAgger} and \textsc{lols} iteratively adjust the training signal and increasingly expose $\pi$ to training instances that are more similar to what $\pi$ is likely to encounter during testing time.
-This helps address error propagation, but also helps tune \textsc{mcd-nlg} to the level of diversity that the \textsc{nlg} model can comfortably produce.
-Specifically, \textsc{lols} has the advantage of potentially improving over $\pi^{ref}$ as it exploits training signal from $\pi$ itself.
+\textsc{DAgger} and \textsc{lols} iteratively adjust the training signal and increasingly expose $\pi$ to training instances that are more similar to what $\pi$ is likely to encounter during test time.
+This helps address error propagation, but also helps tune the meta-classifier to the level of diversity that the \textsc{nlg} model can comfortably produce.
+Specifically, \textsc{lols} has the advantage of potentially improving over $\pi^{ref}$ as it exploits the training signal from $\pi$ itself.